 Contemporary Condo in North Boardwalk: Panoramic Views

-This gorgeous condo is located right on the waterfront, meaning you’re only a stone’s throw away from the most popular attractions in the city!
+This gorgeous condo is located right on the waterfront, meaning you’re only a stone’s throw away from the most popular attractions in Virginia Beach!
 Its 3rd-floor location rewards you with beautiful views along the coastline.
 The balcony even has a small sitting area where you can admire the sunset over a glass of wine.

 Waterfront Hotel in North Boardwalk: Hilton Virginia Beach Oceanfront